Weight-Loss Medications vs. Peptides for Weight Loss

 Common Questions

-Can I switch from a weight management medication medication to a peptide protocol?
+Can I switch from a weight-loss medication to a peptide protocol?

 Yes.
-Some patients transition after reaching their goal weight on weight management medication therapy to support maintenance.
-Others prefer to start with peptide protocols and escalate to weight management medication only if needed.
+Some patients transition after reaching their goal weight on weight-loss medication therapy to support maintenance.
+Others prefer to start with peptide protocols and escalate to weight-loss medication only if needed.
 Dr. Kamen reviews the full history at consultation.

 Does insurance cover these treatments?

-FDA-approved weight management medication medications (a single-action medication, a dual-action medication) may be covered by insurance for their approved indications.
+FDA-approved GLP-1 medications (semaglutide, tirzepatide) may be covered by insurance for their approved indications.
 Compounded peptides are typically not covered by insurance.
 Our team provides documentation to support coverage appeals where appropriate.

-dual-action weight medication (a dual-action medication) has demonstrated superior weight loss in head-to-head trials, likely due to dual a gut hormone/weight management medication agonism.
+Tirzepatide has demonstrated superior weight loss in head-to-head trials, likely due to its dual GIP/GLP-1 agonism.
 However, individual response varies, and cost and availability may influence access.

-Both weight management medications and peptide protocols represent legitimate tools in a comprehensive weight management program.
+Both weight-loss medications and peptide protocols represent legitimate tools in a comprehensive weight management protocol.
 The right choice depends on your medical history, weight loss goals, and response to treatment.
-Explore our weight management programs or schedule a consultation with Dr. Kamen to discuss your options.
+Explore our weight management protocols or schedule a consultation with Dr. Kamen to discuss your options.